deckerweb/quick-edit-featured-image/README.md

 This plugin comes as is.

 _Disclaimer 1:_ So far I will support the plugin for breaking errors to keep it working.
 Otherwise support will be very limited.
-Also, it will NEVER be released to WordPress.org Plugin Repository for a lot of reasons.
-Furthermore, I will ONLY add support for direct Oxygen 6+ add-on plugins.
-And I can only add support if I would own a license myself (for testing etc.).
-Therefore, if there might be Oxygen 6+ plugins you want me to add integration for, please open an issue on the plugin page on GitHub so we might discuss that.
-(Thanks in advance!)
+Also, it will NEVER be released to WordPress.org Plugin Repository for a lot of reasons (ah, thanks, Matt!).

 _Disclaimer 2:_ All of the above might change.
 I do all this stuff only in my spare time.